A History of the Amateur Woodworking Movement

 Appendix 22: Hans Goldschmidt and his Shopsmith

-Appendix 24: From Production to Consumption: The Deskilling of the Handicraftsman Means the Degradation of Labor
+Appendix 24 : From Production to Consumption: Does the Deskilling of the Handicraftsman Mean the Degradation of Labor?

 Appendix 26: The Evolving Concept of Leisure